 Dry Food Methods

-- Hollow out a Temptations treat
+- Cut the end off a Temptations treat

-- Top the opening with the filling you removed.
+- Top the opening with the filling you removed

 Try that sandwich a different way using Pill Pockets as glue.
 This method is especially helpful if your pill fragment is just a bit too large to fit in the treat pocket, but not too big to make into a sandwich.
 This video below shows how I’ve made these Sandwiches for my cats and features Muffy as the angry cat taking the pill, with special guest appearances by 4 of my 5 other cats.

 If the Temptations Sandwich doesn’t work on it’s own, try covering the finished sandwich with a bite of kitty’s favorite wet food or wet treat.